Fatty Liver (MASLD) Care in Chula Vista

 What Are MASLD and MASH?
 (New Terms Explained)

-MASLD: The umbrella term for fatty liver linked to metabolic risk (e.g., overweight/obesity, type 2 diabetes, dyslipidemia).
+MASLD: The umbrella term for fatty liver linked to metabolic risk (obesity, type 2 diabetes, dyslipidemia)

-MASH: The inflammatory form (previously NASH) that can lead to fibrosis, cirrhosis, and liver cancer if untreated.
+MASH: The inflammatory form that can progress to fibrosis, cirrhosis, and liver cancer if untreated

 Who’s at Risk?
 (Diabetes, Weight, Lipids)

-People with type 2 diabetes, obesity, or high cholesterol have substantially higher rates of MASLD/MASH.
-Addressing insulin resistance with nutrition, activity, and (when indicated) metabolic medications improves liver and cardiometabolic outcomes.
+People with type 2 diabetes, central obesity, or abnormal cholesterol have significantly higher rates of MASLD and MASH.
+Improving insulin sensitivity through nutrition, movement, and—when indicated—metabolic medications improves both liver and cardiometabolic outcomes.

 Non-Invasive Fibrosis Assessment (Skip the Biopsy—When You Can)